DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-It’s quick and easy to claim the bet $5, get $200 in bonus bets offer on DraftKings.
-All you have to do is follow these simple steps:
+The DraftKings bet $5, get $200 in bonus bets offer is quick and easy to get by following these simple steps.

 - Make a first deposit of at least $5